jinyanzha/cvcompare/README.md

-# cvcompare
+# cvstrategy

 ## Overview

-`cvcompare` is an R package designed to compare multiple cross-validation strategies for L1-regularized logistic regression.
+`cvstrategy` is an R package designed to compare multiple cross-validation strategies for L1-regularized logistic regression.
 The package provides a unified framework for evaluating predictive performance, computational efficiency, and stability of different cross-validation schemes.

-Specifically, `cvcompare` implements and compares four approaches: basic cross-validation, warm-start cross-validation, adaptive coarse-to-fine search, and the official `cv.glmnet` procedure.
+Specifically, `cvstrategy` implements and compares four approaches: basic cross-validation, warm-start cross-validation, adaptive coarse-to-fine search, and the official `cv.glmnet` procedure.